michaelbjames/copilot-study/README.md

 `decrypt`: This method takes a ciphertext as bytes and returns a message as bytes.

-# Task 3
-You are playing the role of a data scientist.
-You need to create a couple plots.
-Your subtasks are:
-1. Create a fibonacci function.
-It should be fast enough to produce fib(50) in
-  <1 second (use some memoization technique).
-2. Plot the log of the fibonacci function up to 50.

-3. Create a dataset from the _first digit_ of each fibonacci number up to 50.
-4. Plot the dataset as a histogram.
-(This distribution demonstrates Benford's Law).

-### Python
-You'll use matplotlib to create the plots.

-### Rust
-You'll use the plotters library to create the plots.

-# Task 4
+# Task 3: Benford's Law
 Benford's Law is an observation that the first digit of a number is likely to be low.
 While this observation appears true in many datasets, it is not true for all.
-The fibonacci sequence observes Benford's Law, but the reciprocal of consecutive numbers do not.
+The Fibonacci sequence observes Benford's Law, but the reciprocal of consecutive numbers do not.
 You'll be plotting these two sequences to see the difference.

-First (in Rust), generate the fibonacci sequence up to 180: fib(180) = 18547707689471986212190138521399707760
+First (in Rust), generate the Fibonacci sequence up to 180: fib(180) = 18547707689471986212190138521399707760
 - It should be fast enough to run in <1 second
 - Write to a file (fib.txt)